 Another Chance to Get on Track

 The General Educational Development (GED) Test gives students who left high school before graduating an opportunity to earn a High School Equivalence Diploma.
-The GED Test covers five subjects: writing, reading, social studies, science, and mathematics and can be used to pursue career training and a college degree.
+The GED Test covers four subjects: reasoning through language arts, mathematical reasoning, social studies, and science and can be used to pursue career training and a college degree.